guillheu/Tailor/README.md

 SUBCOMMANDS:
-    example    Generate a new server directory from a pre-existing example To then run the server, simply run the tailor-server-redis executable.
-On UNIX systems, add executable permissions to tailor-server-redis
+    example    Generate a new server directory from a pre-existing example To then run the server, simply run the tailor-server executable.
+On UNIX systems, add executable permissions to tailor-server
     help       Print this message or the help of the given subcommand(s) init       Initialize a new distributable server directory.
-To then run the server, simply run the tailor-server-redis executable.
-On UNIX systems, add executable permissions to tailor-server-redis
+To then run the server, simply run the tailor-server executable.
+On UNIX systems, add executable permissions to tailor-server
     publish    Publish a server NOT YET IMPLEMENTED Eventually will allow to publish metadata and NFTs to either Aleph, IPFS or Arweave
 ```